zaidfayaz/React/react_practice/1-Introduction.md

   - capture some information from the DOM
   - Method will either return null or return a value.
 Returned value will be passed as the third parameter to the next method

-  5) componentDidUpdate(prevProps, prevState, snapshot) : called after the render is finished in the re-render cycles. its  is only called once in each re-render cycle
+  5) componentDidUpdate(prevProps, prevState, snapshot) : called after the render is finished in the re-render cycles. its  is only called once in each re-render cycle.

               Unmounting Lifecycle Method